 WE LOVE OUR

-Race weekend is Friday, January 26, 2018 through Sunday, January 28, 2018.
+Race weekend is for 2019 will be announced soon.
 Resources for driving directions and checkpoints are below.

 VOLUNTEER MEETING SCHEDULE